News from Stephanie Bennett

 August 2004: watch your TV screen for a new commercial for the TV show JEOPARDY in which many different musicians play the Jeopardy 'think' theme for a few seconds at a time.
 That's me at the harp, with my rendition of the timeless classic.
 Here are a couple of snapshots of me getting ready for my closeup.

-Also in August, I played harp on recordings for the upcoming CD by punk rock band GOOD CHARLOTTE (produced by Eric Valentine) (again orchestrated by David Campbell) .
+Also in August, I played harp on recordings for the upcoming CD by rock band GOOD CHARLOTTE (produced by Eric Valentine) (orchestrated by David Campbell).

 July 2004 Another lovely CD that I co-created has been released: UNICORN'S JOURNEY, featuring myself on concert grand harp and Marilyn Harris on grand piano, is part of the series of meditation/relaxation recordings that Marilyn and her equally talented husband Mark Wolfram have been creating.
 This past April, Marilyn and I composed and improvised several peaceful opuses on the spot, while Mark engineered, counseled, encouraged, and created poetic titles for our works.
 This dynamic duo also has a fantastic new jazz vocal CD out, as well as scoring for film soundtracks, etc!
-To see, hear and order the new CD, go to CDbaby; or go to Wrightwood Records; on the LEFT scroll bar, scroll down till you see the pretty light blue CD cover; click on it, and it will appear in the center panel.
-Then scroll down on the CENTER scroll bar, and you will find the links to listen to MP3's and to order the CD, as well as a picture of me and Marilyn having way too much fun in the studio.
+To see, hear and order the new CD, go to CDbaby; or go to Wrightwood Records.

 June 2004 And now, for something completely different.
 Have you ever seen a LASER HARP?
 Instead of strings, there are laser beams.
 You play it by sticking your fingers into the laser beams, which triggers a built-in synthesizer to play.
 You can choose from several different sounds; one sounds like harp, one like steel drum, one like harpsichord, etc. I premiered the new laser harp, built by Cosi Studio and donated by Baxter BioScience to Ventura County's Discovery Center for Science and Technology, at an unveiling event on June 2nd.
 Click here to see.